singnet/dev-portal/docs/all/multi-party-escrow.md

 comments: true

 # Hero section
-title: Getting Started
+title: Multi-Party Escrow Contract
-description: In this overview, we will be giving you a brief introduction to SingularityNET Tools.
+description: An introduction to the Multi-Party Escrow Contract and its functionalities.

 # extralink box
 # extralink: